9th Col Moschin Regiment: the spearhead

 The 9th Parachute Assault Regiment 'Col Moschin' is the department of raiders of the Italian Army, from 20 September 1954 forerunner of the Italian special forces.
-Renowned for its ability to intervene in complex operational contexts, the 24 June 1995, as part of the restructuring of the Italian Army, it changed from a battalion to a regiment.
+Renowned for its ability to intervene in complex operational contexts, the 24 June 1995, within the framework of the restructuring of the Italian Army, went from battalion to regiment.

-Framed in the Army Special Forces Command (COMFOSE), holds the flag of the 9th Assault Department, of which it inherited the year of incorporation (1918), the place name of an epic action (Col Moschin) and insignia (black flames of the Arditi), re-adopted in the 2006.
+Framed in the Army Special Forces Command (COMFOSE), holds the flag of the IX Assault Department, from which it inherited the year of its constitution (1918), the name of the place of an epic action (Col Moschin) and insignia (black flames of the Arditi), re-adopted in the 2006.

-Heir of the Arditi, Royal Army assault troops formed during the First World War and considered by many historians as the first to truly embody the modern concept of special forces, the 9th 'Col Moschin' has unique peculiarities, even within COMFOSE itself, compared to the 4th Rgt Alpini Parachutists and the 185th RAO Regimentamong the many tasks it performs, typical of special forces, is the only unit within the Armed Forces able to officially carry out hostage rescue activities on behalf of the Italian Stateas well as being the only Italian department, military or otherwise, to perform launches at very high altitude with an oxygen cylinder (up to an altitude of 11,000 metres).
+Heir of the Arditi, assault troops of the Royal Army formed during the First World War and considered by many historians as the first to truly embody the modern concept of special forces, the 9th “Col Moschin” has unique features, even within COMFOSE itself, compared to the 4th Rgt Alpini Parachutists and the 185th RAO Regimentamong the many tasks it performs, typical of special forces, It is the only unit within the Armed Forces capable of officially carrying out hostage-freeing activities on behalf of the Italian Stateas well as being the only Italian department, military or otherwise, to perform launches at very high altitude with an oxygen cylinder (up to an altitude of 11,000 metres).
 In addition, he is qualified and counter-terrorism operations.

-Since 2016, it has also operated at the request of the AISE intelligence services for individual classified missions abroad, carrying out special operations in extremely delicate contexts, always maintaining the highest degree of confidentiality and professionalism that has always characterised the department.
+Since 2016, it has also operated at the request of the AISE intelligence services for individual confidential missions abroad, carrying out special operations in extremely delicate contexts, always maintaining the highest degree of confidentiality and professionalism that has always characterized the department.

-The Regiment's base is in Livorno at the Vannucci' barracks.
-There is also the Base Addestramento Incursori (BAI), also known as the 'sea base', located in the San Rossore regional park, near the mouth of the Arno river.
-Once part of the former presidential estate, this facility is used for both training and planning of the department's operations.
+The Regiment's base is in Livorno at the "Vannucci" barracks.
+There is also the Base Addestramento Incursori (BAI), also known as the “sea base”, located in the San Rossore regional park, near the mouth of the Arno River.
+Once part of the former presidential estate, this structure is used both for training and for planning the department's operations.

 It performs highly strategic tasks of politico-military significance for the security and defence of the nation and high-risk operations for the protection of national interests in each operational context, specially designated, planned and organised using techniques and methods unconventional.
 The raiders members are trained to perform combat missions with action live e indirect, even in particularly hostile environments and contexts and at great distance from friendly unitsusually in scenarios asymmetricaloperating on the basis of small groups o "detachments".